ubc-lib-geo/Data-Normalization-Classification/Content/Other_Methods.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>
 <a href="Ordinal_Map_Bad_Labels.png" target="_blank">View Image in New Tab</a>

+Here is an example with better choices.
+The categories give a good description of what the data is showing.
+However, we can't infer anything about the differences between categories.

 <div style="overflow: hidden;
   padding-top: 56.25%;